 Martin and Patricia moved to the United States from Juchitlan, Jalisco, a small town in Mexico where Martin & Patricia met at age 13.
 Jalisco the most representative state in Mexico in the early 80s and to this day has always been a beautiful place to visit and experience as well it is where Familia Rangel still has strong family ties.
 In their first years in the U.S they worked hard to succeed and achieve the American Dream.
-With no contacts and no English understanding, the Rangel’s first jab at work was in the fields, cherries in Washington and oranges in California.
+With no contacts and no English understanding, the Rangel’s first jab at work was in the fields, apples and cherries in Washington and Peaches in California.

 A saying Martin use to say while carrying big baskets of cherries on his shoulders was “Man do I hate rich people, but “hey” Here I come” this has been a mantra of sorts for the family to not accept mediocrity, and for us to stretch to acquire success and it was found later on in the food industry in which we now protect that mantra by striving to provide top of the line service coupled with our bit of kitchen that has followed us for all these years.
 Martin and Patricia worked in the fields between 1985 and 1992 till there third son was born they decided that this lifestyle of work was not gonna be for them.

-In 2000 Martin and Patricia and our brother-in-law Caesar Camberos made the leap into a whole new industry becoming what is now Fiesta Mexicana.
+In 2000 Martin and Patricia and our brother-in-law Cesar Camberos made the leap into a whole new industry becoming what is now Fiesta Mexicana.
 Woodland Park, CO Fiesta Mexicana, was the very first location and a complete success.
 Before the first year was up there were plans to open the second, soon after the third one.
 Between 2000 and 2005 The first 7 Fiesta Mexicanas had been opened and established, while maintaining complete family ownership.

-Today Caesar Camberos takes an active kitchen supervisor role, and the 4 boys and the daughter have taken their respective positions in helping take Fiesta to the next level.
+Today Cesar Camberos takes an active kitchen supervisor role, and the 4 boys and the daughter have taken their respective positions in helping take Fiesta to the next level.
 They soon spread vastly along the four corners into a chain empire wanting to share the authentic flavors and traditions from their country.
 Martin and Patricia moved from Woodland Park, CO to Durango, CO and settled down there and raised their kids.
 It was Durango Fiesta Mexicana where their kids were able to grow and really learn the business as they got older, integrating themselves into the corporation and finding their respective positions and establishing themselves within the company.

 While their kids graduated school Martin and Patricia were able to keep expanding their empire as their business flourished and expanded Fiesta Mexicana into Colorado, Utah, New Mexico, Arizona, and Nevada.
 As their kids got older and expanded to create their own families and lives, they each still remain integrated with the corporation and each have their own vital role to keep their family business growing.
 We are happy to be here and excited to bring a little piece of our home to your dinner table.